 Of course, the most famous beach in Australia is Bondi, just east of the City Centre.
 As well as being a big draw for holidaymakers and locals alike, it’s a hot spot for surfers too.
 It’s also the beginning of the scenic Bondi to Coogee walk, which takes you past Tamarama, Bronte and Clovelly beaches.
 From mid October until early November, the Sculpture By The Sea exhibition is on which has pieces of art and sculpture dotted along the Bondi – Bronte part of the coastal walk.

 For Metro Girl’s other travel posts, check out the You Can Take The Girl Out Of London… section.

-Posted on 5 December 2012, in You can take the girl out of London... and tagged Australia, Bondi, Coogee Beach, Harbour Bridge, Manly, Sydney, Sydney Opera House, The Rocks, Travel.
+Posted on 5 December 2012, in You can take the girl out of London... and tagged Australia, Bondi, Coogee Beach, Harbour Bridge, Manly, Sydney, Sydney Opera House, Travel.
 Bookmark the permalink.
 2 Comments.